maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 Can D_f distinguish the forward and backward directions of time?

-**Theoretical background**: The previous two papers argued that "non-injective projection produces the arrow of time."
-If this proposition holds, then under reversible dynamics, D_f should exhibit time asymmetry.

 ### 8.2 Model

-1D harmonic oscillator system, N = 2000 particles, initial distribution is a narrow Gaussian (both x and v small).
+1D harmonic oscillator system, N = 2000 particles, initial distribution is a narrow Gaussian.

-**Steps**:

-1. Evolve forward 500 steps, measure D_f at each step (histogram entropy of position distribution)
-2. At the final state, perform time reversal (v → −v)
-3. Evolve backward 500 steps, measure D_f at each step
-4. Compare D_f(t) and D_f(T−t)

 ### 8.3 Results